AlexanderNyr/AuraLite-Shaders/README.md

 *   New configurable options: **`SHOOTING_STARS`**, **`SHOOTING_STARS_FREQUENCY`**, and **`SHOOTING_STARS_BRIGHTNESS`**.
 *   Shooting stars are disabled on the lightest presets and enabled from **MED** upward through the normal profile system.
 *   English and Russian UI text was expanded for the new night-sky controls, while other language files continue to fall back safely.

 ***

-## 🆕 What's New in v0.3.0 — _Volumetric Aurora Realism Update_

-Version **0.3.0** focuses on the night sky and replaces the older flat aurora overlay with a more photographic, volumetric aurora renderer.
-The rest of the rendering pipeline remains based on the stable v0.2.9 SSR/water foundation.

-### 🌌 Realistic Volumetric Aurora Borealis

-*   **Raymarched aurora curtains.** Aurora rendering now samples a vertical volume above the horizon instead of drawing a simple 2D noise layer, giving the effect visible depth and height.
-*   **Distinct vertical pillars and rays.** Fine high-frequency striations create the characteristic upward beams seen in real aurora photography.
-*   **Sharper lower edge, softer upper fade.** The aurora now has a defined luminous base and gradually dissolves into the upper night sky.
-*   **More vivid photographic colours.** The palette was rebalanced toward saturated cyan-green, magenta/purple, and subtle deep-blue upper blending.
-*   **Better motion pacing.** Animation speed was reduced and smoothed so curtains drift naturally instead of sliding too quickly across the sky.
-*   **Preserved biome/weather logic.** Existing `AURORA_MODE`, cold-biome detection, rain attenuation, speed, and brightness settings continue to work.

-***

-## 🆕 What's New in v0.2.9 — _Working SSR, Realistic Waves & True Night Underwater_

-Version **0.2.9** is a focused water-quality update that finally delivers the long-requested **screen-space reflections** that work on every loader (including the tricky Iris 1.20+ pipeline), introduces **physically-coherent procedural waves** that don't tear reflections, and gives underwater scenes **true nocturnal darkness**.

-### 🪞 Screen-Space Reflections (SSR) — Now Actually Working

-*   **Loader-agnostic SSR pipeline.** Previous SSR implementations relied on multi-render-target writes via `DRAWBUFFERS:06` + `layout(location = 1) out`.
-This combination silently failed on Iris 1.20 — the second attachment was never bound to the FBO, so reflection data was lost between the composite and final passes. v0.2.9 reads the surface normal directly from `colortex2` and roughness from `colortex1.z` (the same buffers PBR specular highlights already use), bypassing the broken MRT path entirely.

-*   **Bulletproof water detector.** Water surfaces are now identified by comparing `depthtex0` (depth _with_ translucents) and `depthtex1` (depth _without_ translucents).
-When they differ, the pixel is a water/glass/ice surface — no false positives on lapis lazuli, blue wool, packed ice, or terrain seen through water.
-Works regardless of whether `gbuffers_water` correctly writes its G-buffer attachments.

-*   **dFdx-stabilized normal reconstruction.** For pixels where `gbufferModelView` is identity in the final pass (a known Iris quirk), the water normal is rebuilt from depth-buffer derivatives using a 4-tap central-difference kernel.
-The result is the _true geometric normal_ of the visible water surface, independent of any matrix uniforms.

-*   **Schlick-correct Fresnel.** Reflections now follow the physical F0 = 0.02 dielectric water curve: weak when looking straight down, near-mirror at grazing angles.

-*   **Adaptive view-space raymarcher with binary refinement.** Textbook real-time SSR: the reflected ray is marched in view space with a step length that scales with the current depth gap (long jumps in empty space, short jumps near the surface), then refined with 4–7 binary-search iterations once a crossing is detected.
-Distance-aware tolerance prevents Z-fighting on far samples.
-14 / 24 / 40 march steps depending on `SSR_QUALITY`.

-### 🌊 Coherent Procedural Wave System

-*   **4-octave fBm height-field** with C2-continuous quintic smoothing.
-Each octave is rotated ~33° to break grid alignment.
-*   **Analytic gradients** (4-sample central differences in world space) produce _coherent_ wave slopes — reflections smoothly track wave geometry instead of jittering as random noise offsets did in earlier prototypes.
-*   New **`WATER_WAVE_SCALE`** menu setting: _Calm / Standard / Choppy / Stormy_ — controls wave amplitude from mirror to broken horizon.
-*   New **`WATER_WAVE_DETAIL`** menu setting: _Coarse / Standard / Dense_ — controls wave frequency from a few large swells to many fine ripples.

-### 🌑 True Underwater Night Darkness

-*   The old underwater scattering formula had three baked-in brightness floors (`+0.25` on `dayFactor`, `+0.3` on `skyLight`, plus a constant deep-water blue tint), so even pitch-black midnight underwater looked like a moonlit pool. v0.2.9 rebuilds the formula to honour the actual day/night cycle.
-*   New **`UNDERWATER_NIGHT_DARKNESS`** menu setting:
-    *   **Moonlit Pool** — original 0.2.8 brightness (compat mode)
-    *   **Dim** — clearly night, still visible
-    *   **True Night** — realistic darkness (default)
-    *   **Pitch Dark** — extreme survival realism

-### 🛠️ Smaller fixes

-*   Removed the unused `colortex6Out` MRT write from `composite.fsh` along with its `colortex6Format` declaration — fewer attachments, simpler pipeline, less to break.
-*   Centralized SSR/wave/underwater toggles into the regular profile system, so all six presets (VERY\_LOW → EXTREME) carry sensible defaults.
-*   Added English and Russian translations for all new options, plus value-label localization (`Calm`/`Choppy`/`True Night` etc.) — other languages fall back to English labels.

-***